iKorqo/OSTrace/README.md

 ## Features

-- Displays system boot time in `dd/MM/yyyy HH:mm:ss` format
+- Displays system boot time in `dd/MM/yyyy HH:mm:ss` local time
-- Detects the Windows version and edition cleanly across all versions (7, 8, 10, 11, Server)
+- Detects Windows version and edition across all versions (7, 8, 10, 11, Server)
 - Fingerprints modified/custom Windows builds using tiered heuristic detection
 - Auto-relaunches as Administrator for deeper checks
 - Early-exit logic — stops as soon as a conclusive signal is found